(586) 277-1069

 Sterling Heights, MI 48313

-Licensed builder providing complete reconstruction after water damage — drywall, flooring, cabinets, and full rebuilds under one roof.
+Complete reconstruction after water damage — drywall, flooring, cabinets, and full rebuilds managed under one roof.

-From demolition to finished rebuild, one company handles everything.
+From demolition to finished rebuild, one company manages everything.

 Water damage restoration does not end when the structure is dry.
 Damaged drywall, warped flooring, ruined cabinets, and deteriorated trim all need to be rebuilt to return your home to its pre-loss condition.
 Many restoration companies handle only the mitigation phase — water extraction and drying — and then leave you to find a separate contractor for repairs.
-Prime Restoration of Macomb is different.
-As a licensed builder in the state of Michigan, we handle the entire restoration process from emergency water extraction through finished reconstruction, so you deal with one company, one point of contact, and one seamless process from start to finish.
+Prime Restoration is different.
+As a Michigan-licensed restoration contractor, we manage the entire restoration process from emergency water extraction through finished reconstruction, so you deal with one company, one point of contact, and one seamless process from start to finish.

-Prime Restoration of Macomb understands that after the stress of water damage, our clients want their homes back to normal as quickly as possible — and often, they want to take the opportunity to upgrade finishes during the rebuild.
-Whether you want to match your existing materials exactly or use the reconstruction as an opportunity to install new flooring, update cabinets, or modernize a bathroom, our licensed builders work with you to achieve the result you want.
-We also prepare detailed Xactimate estimates that your insurance company requires and coordinate directly with your adjuster to ensure the reconstruction scope is fully covered.
+Prime Restoration understands that after the stress of water damage, our clients want their homes back to normal as quickly as possible — and often, they want to take the opportunity to upgrade finishes during the rebuild.
+Whether you want to match your existing materials exactly or use the reconstruction as an opportunity to install new flooring, update cabinets, or modernize a bathroom, our team works with you to achieve the result you want.
+We also prepare detailed Xactimate estimates so homeowners have accurate paperwork to submit to their insurance carrier, documenting the full reconstruction scope in the format carriers expect.

 Water damage gets exponentially worse over time.
 Here is what happens if you wait.